Ashley Vincent

-He played on the wing or as a striker, and was renowned for his pace.
+Vincent played on the wing or as a striker and was renowned for his pace.
 He graduated through the Wolverhampton Wanderers youth system to win a contract with Cheltenham Town in May 2004.
 He spent the next five years at the club, playing in the 2006 League Two play-off final victory.
 He was loaned out to Aldershot Town in November 2005 and to Colchester United in March 2009, before he joined Colchester permanently in May 2009.
-He spent three years with the club, before he moved on to Port Vale in July 2012.
-He helped the "Valiants" to secure promotion out of League Two in 2012–13, before he re-joined Cheltenham Town in July 2013.
-He signed with Shrewsbury Town in May 2014, and played a minor role as the club won promotion out of League Two in 2014–15.
-He later played non-league football for Worcester City, Stourbridge and Sutton Coldfield Town.
+He spent three years with the club before moving to Port Vale in July 2012.
+He helped the "Valiants" to secure promotion out of League Two in 2012–13 before he re-joined Cheltenham Town in July 2013.
+He signed with Shrewsbury Town in May 2014 and played a minor role as the club won promotion out of League Two in 2014–15.
+He later played non-League football for Worcester City, Stourbridge and Sutton Coldfield Town.

 He was appointed Worcester City manager in May 2019 and stayed in the post until resigning in December 2020.
+He went on to coach at Cheltenham Town.